DimiPetsop/Archival_aphid_metabar/README.md

 You can download the raw sequence files here:

+There are multiple steps required which can be followed bellow:
-To demultiplex we used MetaBeat: https://github.com/HullUni-bioinformatics/metaBEAT
+- To demultiplex we used MetaBeat: https://github.com/HullUni-bioinformatics/metaBEAT
+- After demultiplexing